STRATHCONA COUNTY MINOR FOOTBALL ASSOCIATION

 The Strathcona County Minor Football Association (SCMFA) is an independent, registered, self-governing Alberta Society.
 As such, it is entirely and solely responsible for its own operation as an Association within the Capital District Minor Football Association.
-In order to offer a successful football program for 2 Novice, 6 Atom, 1 Peewee and 1 Bantam Teams, the Association has to rely on the volunteer support of its members (primarily the parents of its registered players), the volunteer support of its coaches and the volunteer support of other interested supporters.
+In order to offer a successful football program for our Novice, Atom and Peewee teams, the Association has to rely on the volunteer support of its members (primarily the parents of its registered players) and the volunteer support of its Executive, coaches and other on-field volunteers.

 This year’s operations are well under way but the Association needs to prepare for next year.